glowing-falcon/LRIP/README.md

 uv is recommended for environment setup. `uv.lock` file is included in order to reproduce the environment used in the experiments.

 The datasets used in the paper are not included in this repository.
-Please download the datasets from the following links and place them in the `data/` directory:
+Please download them and place them in the `data/` directory:

 ```
 .